corda/corda-runtime-os/PluginGuidelines.md

 ## Template & Examples

-Please check out the [template plugin that is in the CLI repo](https://github.com/corda/corda-cli-plugin-host/tree/main/plugins).
+Please check out the [template plugin](https://github.com/corda/corda-cli-host-plugin-template).
 You can use this as a base to begin development.
-You may also make use of the two example plugins included, one shows examples on how to use the CLI's built in services, e.g. the Http service.
+You may also make use of the two example plugins included in this repo, one shows examples on how to use the CLI's built in services, e.g. the Http service.